libbymiller/cat_loving_robot/README.md

 Details: https://planb.nicecupoftea.org/2018/12/01/cat-detector-with-tensorflow-on-a-raspberry-pi-3b/

-Note: the server requires python2 and the tensorflow part python3!

 The arduino part is for a couple of continuous rotation servos.
 I assume the serial is connected via the GPIO:

 5v on Pi to 5v on the arduino (e.g. GPIO physical numbering 2 or 4)